kleinee/jns/README.md

 * a fair amount of time - user feedback suggests that a full installation takes in the order of 6 hours...

 ## Preparing the Raspbian Jessie Lite Image
-Download the official Raspbian Jessie Lite image and transfer it to your SD card.
+Download the official Raspbian Stretch Lite image and transfer it to your SD card.
 Boot the Pi with the fresh image, log in (root password is raspbian and default user is pi) to  set up timezone and locales and expand the filesystem using the raspi-config utility:

 ```bash
 sudo raspi-config